-2. Accounting Standards that have been issued but have not yet been adopted

-The 2018/19 Code of Practice on Local Authority Accounting adopts the following amendments to International Accounting Standards and International Financial Reporting Standards, which will be required from 1 April 2019:

-- IFRS 16 Leases will be a significant change in Local Authority Accounting.
+- 2. Accounting Standards that have been issued but have not yet been adopted The 2019/20 Code of Practice on Local Authority Accounting adopts the following amendments to International Accounting Standards and International Financial Reporting Standards, which will be required from 1 April 2020: - Although delayed by a further year IFRS 16 Leases will be a significant change in Local Authority Accounting.
 Its introduction will remove the distinction between operating and finance leases for lessees.
 The standard will require assets to be recognised on the balance sheet as well as the liability for outstanding lease payments.
 This will apply where the right to use the asset exceeds 12 months and it is not considered low value.
-This will be a significant change to the Authority as it holds a number of operating leases relating to land that is used for moorings. - The following amendments to the accounting standards are either not relevant or have minor changes which are not expected to have a material effect on the Authority's Statement of Accounts.
-These include: IAS 40 Investment Property; Transfers of Investment Property, Annual improvements to IFRS Standards 2014-2016 Cycle, IFRIC 22 Foreign Currency Transactions and Advance Consideration, IFRIC 23 Uncertainty over Income Tax Treatments and amendments to IFRS 9 Financial Instruments: Prepayment Features with Negative Compensation.
+This will be a significant change to the Authority as it holds a number of operating leases relating to land that is used for moorings.